-Chao: Unleash private investors to boost transportation
+Chao says private investors can help boost transportation

 - AG Bob Ferguson unveils assault-weapons ban for Washington — and a backup plan

+Chao advocated using “innovative financing tools” that can “take full advantage of the estimated trillions in capital that equity firms, pension funds and endowments can invest.”
+She said private investment should be encouraged with “a bold, new vision.”

+She didn’t detail those incentives, but a paper written by two economic advisers to President-elect Donald Trump recommends providing $137 billion in tax credits to infrastructure investors.
+His advisers predict that will generate about $1 trillion in investment over 10 years.

-But transportation experts point out that private investors are largely interested only in projects that produce a revenue stream with which to pay them back, like toll roads.
-There are relatively few large projects like that in the country.
-What state transportation departments most need, they say, is help with a growing backlog of maintenance and repair projects for aging highways, bridges and transit systems.
+But transportation experts note that investors are interested only in transportation projects that produce revenue, such as toll roads, and there are relatively few large projects like that.
+They say states need financial aid from the federal government to help with a growing backlog of maintenance and repair projects for aging highways, bridges and transit systems.
 Providing tax incentives also runs the risk of providing a windfall to investors for projects that would have been built anyway.

+Sen. Cory Booker, D-N.J., asked Chao if she and the incoming Trump administration would support infrastructure legislation that includes direct federal spending on transportation in addition to efforts that generate private financing.

-Trump repeatedly promised during the presidential campaign to generate $1 trillion in spending on the nation’s roads, bridges, railways and airports, as well as other types of infrastructure.
-It’s also one of the principal ways he said he would create jobs.
-But since the election, Trump and his transition team have been relatively quiet on the subject.
+Trump repeatedly promised during the campaign to spend $1 trillion on roads, bridges, railways, airports and other types of infrastructure.
+It’s one of the main ways he said he would create jobs.
+But he has said little about this since the election.

-House and Senate GOP leaders have said they’ll wait to see what the new administration proposes before tackling an infrastructure bill.
-Trump has said he expects to be occupied early in his administration with cutting taxes and repealing one of President Barack Obama’s signature accomplishments, the Affordable Health Care Act.
+Republican congressional leaders have said they’ll wait to see what Trump proposes before tackling a public works bill.
+Trump has said he expects to be occupied early in his administration with cutting taxes and repealing President Barack Obama’s health care overhaul.
 Infrastructure isn’t expected to be dealt with until late spring.

-Chao, 63, was labor secretary during George W. Bush’s administration, and deputy transportation secretary under President George H.W.
-Bush, making her more of a known quantity than some nominees.
-She is also the wife of Senate Majority Leader Mitch McConnell, and many senators have a personal relationship with her.

-But she hasn’t been immune from criticism.
-Labor unions say that as labor secretary she mostly sided with industry when enforcing labor and safety rules.
+Democrats at the hearing tried to pin Chao down on contentious issues such as whether to privatize air traffic control operations and whether she would enforce a deadline for railroads to install train control systems that can prevent many derailments and collisions.
+Chao said those decisions would be up to the Trump White House or that she hadn’t been briefed on the issues yet.

-As transportation secretary, Chao would be responsible for regulating auto, truck, train, transit, pipeline and aviation safety.
+As transportation secretary, Chao would be responsible for regulating auto, truck, train, transit, pipelines and aviation safety.
 The department frequently faces pressure from industry to relax safety rules and block new ones.

-Chao, who has been a fellow at conservative GOP think tanks the Heritage Foundation and the Hudson Institute, is likely to lend a more sympathetic ear to industry pleas for less regulation.
+Chao, who has been associated with conservative think tanks, is likely to lend a sympathetic ear to industry pleas for less regulation.

 Follow Joan Lowy at http://twitter.com/AP_Joan_Lowy.
 Her work can be found at http://bigstory.ap.org/content/joan-lowy